-- (1) The chief executive (lands), by written notice (requisition) given to a person who has lodged or deposited a document, or to another person who reasonably appears to the chief executive (lands) to be relevantly associated with the document, may require a person to- - (a) re-execute, complete or correct the document if it appears to the chief executive (lands) to be wrong, incomplete or defective; or - (b) produce to the chief executive (lands) stated information, or deposit a stated document, in support of the application to register a document. - (2) The chief executive (lands) may require the document or information to be verified by statutory declaration or affidavit. - (3) A requisition may state when, and the place where, it must be complied with. - (4) The chief executive (lands) may extend the time for complying with a requisition. - (5) The chief executive (lands) may refuse to deal with a document lodged or deposited (and any document depending on it for registration) until the requisition is complied with.
+- (a) re-execute, complete or correct the document if it appears to the registrar to be wrong, incomplete or defective; or - (b) produce to the registrar stated information, or deposit a stated document, in support of the application to register a document. - (2) The registrar of titles may require the document or information to be verified by statutory declaration or affidavit. - (3) A requisition may state when, and the place where, it must be complied with. - (4) The registrar of titles may extend the time for complying with a requisition. - (5) The registrar of titles may refuse to deal with a document lodged or deposited (and any document depending on it for registration) until the requisition is complied with.